Replication crisis: In AI research

 In machine learning research, a range of questionable practices have emerged due to intense pressure to achieve state-of-the-art benchmark results.
 Common evaluation questionable practices include "benchmark overfitting" by repeatedly tuning hyperparameters on held-out test sets, selectively reporting the best of multiple random seeds or experimental runs, and "metric hacking" through unreported post hoc decisions such as choice of tokenization or evaluation scripts that inflate scores.
 Researchers also frequently cherry-pick tasks or datasets where their proposed model outperforms baselines, omit negative or lower-performing results, and obscure compute budgets to present energy-intensive methods as efficient.
 Such practices can give a misleading impression of model progress and hinder fair comparisons across methods.
 Moreover, many machine learning studies suffer from irreproducible research practices that impede replication and auditing.
 Key issues include incomplete disclosure of training details—such as dataset preprocessing, exact model hyperparameters, random seeds, and hardware configurations—and failure to release code or data used in experiments.
 Researchers often omit versions of dependencies or rely on proprietary datasets, preventing others from reproducing results.
 Even for public benchmarks, subtle "data leakage" through inadvertent inclusion of test data in training splits remains widespread.
 Together, these questionable practices undermine the validity and credibility of reported findings in machine learning and pose substantial barriers to cumulative scientific progress.

 In October 2024, Communications of the ACM published a peer-reviewed critique of a 2021 Nature paper by researchers from Google.
-The critique described "a smorgasbord of questionable practices in ML, including irreproducible research practices, multiple variants of cherry-picking, misreporting, and likely data contamination (leakage)".
-The criticized paper claimed progress in fast chip design using reinforcement learning, but supported the claim with experiments on proprietary training and test datasets whose statistical details were undisclosed, preventing independent reproduction outside the company.
+The critique described "a smorgasbord of questionable practices in ML, including irreproducible research practices, multiple variants of cherry-picking, misreporting, and likely data contamination (leakage)" with a reference to Leech et al. The criticized paper claimed progress in fast chip design using reinforcement learning, but supported the claim with experiments on proprietary training and test datasets whose statistical details were undisclosed, preventing independent reproduction outside the company.
 Specific execution times for both the proposed approach and prior techniques on individual test cases were not disclosed in the paper, but later studies found that Google's method ran orders of magnitude more slowly than the Cadence Design Systems tools available at the same time.
-A fraction of evidence reviewed in the critique is summarized below using prior terminology.
+The critique cross-checked such studies and highlighted such questionable practices in the Nature paper as (i) selective reporting of results on only a subset of benchmarks, (ii) unfavorable comparisons to weaker baseline methods, (iii) use of inconsistent evaluation metrics, and (iv) undisclosed use of commercial software data that was only admitted years after the original work and multiple rounds of criticism.